dflock/duncanlock.net/content/posts/tech/comprehensive-linux-backups-with-etckeeper-backupninja.rst

     #VCS="bzr"
     #VCS="darcs"

 If you have bzr installed for some reason, then the etckeeper bzr repository will be automatically initialized.
-To undo this, run this:
+To undo that, run this:

 .. code-block:: bash